shamblid/habit-loop-server/readme.md

 npm test
 ```

-The http file in the test folder uses the rest client in vscode.
+The http file in the test folder uses the rest client in vscode available [here](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

 ## Built With